 - Competencies signed (including route and traction knowledge)

 - Region, depot and team

 The Candidate dashboard gives a view on everything ACMS knows about a person.
 The tabs which are available for a person, depend on their role, the security settings for the user viewing the dashboard, and the other modules of ACMS that are active.

 Users of ACMS have a screen called “My Page”, which is accessible from the home screen.
 This is a view on all the data stored on the system about them.
 It’s similiar to the candidate dashboard, but the security permissions, functions and reports are tailored to be appropriate to the set of activities that people are allowed to do to themselves.

 Branding and Language Support

 The user interface is fully customisable to support your company’s own branding.
-A language file is included that can be tailored to support either local terminology or a completely different language.
+Language files are included that can be tailored to support either local terminology or support multiple different languages.